communitiesuk/funding-service-design-utils/README.md

 `LanguageSelector` creates an additional route `/language/<language>` that sets the user's selected language in a cookie.
 Used the cookie rather than the session so it can be shared across the microservices.

-Set `SESSION_COOKIE_DOMAIN` on the app to the domain you want to set the cookie on.
+Set `COOKIE_DOMAIN` on the app to the domain you want to set the cookie on.

 ### Creating Translations
 1. Add `trans` tags around items in your jinja html file that you want to translate.
 What's contained in the `trans` tag should be the english version of this text. eg: